formateli/trytond_dish_recipe/README.rst

 See COPYRIGHT

-For more information please visit the Tryton web site:
+For more information please visit:

   * http://www.formateli.com/
   * http://www.tryton.org/